jsiegenthaler/hueget/README.md

 ```
 ... ,"type":"Extended color light","name":"Desk lamp","modelid":"LCT012", ...
 ```
 Go backwards in the text until you find the keyword **state**, this is at the start of the JSON text for the light.
-The light id is the number immediately before state.
+The light id is the value immediately before state.
 In this case, my light id is 31:
 ```
 ... ,"31":{"state":{"on":true,"bri":100,"hue":65396 ...
 ```